kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson4_Writing_Simple_CASE_Expressions.md

 -- Solution: Consistent return types
 SELECT
     CASE
-        WHEN BaseSalary > 80000 THEN CAST(BaseSalary AS VARCHAR)
+        WHEN e.BaseSalary > 80000 THEN CAST(e.BaseSalary AS VARCHAR)
-        WHEN BaseSalary > 50000 THEN 'Medium BaseSalary' ELSE 'Low BaseSalary'
+        WHEN e.BaseSalary > 50000 THEN 'Medium e.BaseSalary'
+        ELSE 'Low e.BaseSalary'
     END AS Result
 FROM Employees e;
 ```